Why exchange God’s truth for your lie?

 For everything that was written in the past was written to teach us, so that through the endurance taught in the Scriptures and the encouragement they provide we might have hope (Romans 15:4, emphasis).

-Grow by faith, apart from what we can do on our own, even before we know what faith is.
-True faith is not a series of intellectually satisfying beliefs.
+Grow by faith, apart from what we can do on our own, even before we know all that faith is.
+True faith is not merely a series of intellectually satisfying beliefs.
 True faith actively responds in the sweet surrender of all-in allegiance to the object of our faith.
 To believe or have faith is one of the simplest things.
 God designed us to connect with Him through faith.